Module forma.pattern

 Usage:

-local central_offset = pattern.find_central_packing_position(p, domain)
+local central_offset = pattern.find_central_packing_position(p, domain, c)

 -